 Arthritis Pain Management

-There are many different types of arthritis and the cause of most types is not known.
+The cause of most types of arthritis is unknown.
 It's likely that there are many different causes.
 Researchers are examining the role of genetics (heredity) and lifestyle behaviors in the development of arthritis.

 Although the exact cause of arthritis may not be known, there are several risk factors for arthritis.
 A risk factor is a trait or behavior that increases a person's chance of developing a disease or predisposes a person to a certain condition.
 Risk factors for arthritis include: